-As of December 1, 2005, adjusted for a subsequent purchase order made by Horizon, we had commitments totaling \$1.3 billion to purchase 48 additional aircraft through 2011.
+As of December 1, 2005, we had commitments totaling \$1.3 billion to purchase 48 additional aircraft through 2011.
 We will incur additional debt and other fixed obligations as we take delivery of new aircraft and other equipment and if we are able to expand into new markets.